 Price and availability

-- Best toys 2018: smart toys for kids of all ages
+- The best robot toy gifts 2019: smart toys for kids of all ages

 Writer, broadcaster, musician and kitchen gadget obsessive Carrie Marshall (Twitter) has been writing about tech since 1998, contributing sage advice and odd opinions to all kinds of magazines and websites as well as writing more than a dozen books.
 Her memoir, Carrie Kills A Man, is on sale now.
 She is the singer in Glaswegian rock band HAVR.